TMJ TREATMENT OPTIONSTemporomandibular Joint Dysfunction Treatment

 Craniosacral therapy is a gentle, hands-on approach that releases tensions deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
 By normalizing the environment around the brain and spinal cord and enhancing the body’s ability to self-correct, Craniosacral Therapy is able to alleviate a wide variety of dysfunctions, including Temporomandibular disorders (TMD).

-Click the video below to view Physical Therapy mobilization treatments for the Temporomandibular Joint (TMJ).
+Click the video to view Physical Therapy mobilization treatments for the Temporomandibular Joint (TMJ).
 These gentle techniques help relieve jaw, head and face pain, and restore normal jaw movements.

 No TMJ physical therapy session is complete unless, as a health care provider, we take the time to educate our patients, understand their condition, ease their fears, and empower them to help themselves.